 An offer of employment letter should include all the information a candidate needs to either accept or decline a job offer.
 While it will not be as detailed as an employment agreement, it will likely include:

 The letter should also specify a deadline for the candidate to respond to the offer of employment.
-Finally, it is important to note within the offer that once the letter has been signed, the candidate’s status as a new employee is official.
+As mentioned, it is advisable that the offer is conditional upon the employee accepting and signing the contract of employment within a certain time.
+Finally, it is important to note within the offer that once the employment agreement has been signed, the candidate’s status as a new employee is official.

 It is common for an offer of employment to be sent as an attachment in an email.
-While you might have a conversation with the candidate to negotiate the terms of a role, an offer of employment agreed to during a telephone call or face-to-face conversation is not legally binding.
+You might have a conversation with the candidate to negotiate the terms of a role.
+However, once the negotiation is complete and an offer of employment is made during a telephone call or face-to-face conversation, this offer becomes legally binding but may not be easy for the employee to prove if this is disputed.

-You should always make formal offers of employment in writing and keep a signed copy of the letter in the new employee’s documentation.
+You should always make formal offers of employment in writing and keep a signed copy of the letter and employment agreement in the new employee’s documentation.

 What are the Next Steps for Employers?

-Most importantly, be prepared to answer any questions the candidate might have after the letter has been sent.
-Because the offer of employment is brief, the candidate may need more details to make an informed decision.
+Most importantly, be prepared to answer any questions the candidate might have after the offer has been sent.
+The candidate may need clarity on some terms to make an informed decision.
 If you are slow to respond to any enquiries, this could sway them into declining the offer.

-What is the Difference Between an Offer of Employment and Employment Agreement?
+What is the Difference Between an Offer of Employment and an Employment Agreement?

 While an offer of employment will normally be short and congratulatory in tone, an employment agreement will be formal and carefully worded.

 An employment agreement is usually several pages long, containing clauses covering everything from compensation to notice periods.
-Sometimes the employer agreement will be sent with the offer of employment and candidates are asked to sign both to indicate acceptance of a role.
+Typically, the agreement will be sent with the offer of employment and candidates are asked to sign both to indicate acceptance of a role.

 Can an Offer of Employment Substitute an Employment Agreement?